 The laxity in imposing penalties allows PIOs to take liberties with the RTI Act, at the cost of the public.
 It leads to many unanswered applications and an equal number of delayed or illegitimately refused ones, resulting in a large number of appeals and complaints to the commission, and the consequent long wait before appeals and complaints come up for consideration.
-Therefore, by not imposing the legally indicated and mandatory penalties, information commissions are increasing their own workload and encouraging delays and illegitimate denials for the public.
+Therefore, by not imposing the statutory penalties, information commissions are increasing their own work-load and encouraging delays and illegitimate denials for the public.